RUN BETTER WITH OUR NEWSLETTER

 JOIN NOWThe plantar fascia consists of a band of tough fibres running across the sole of your foot from the heel to the base of your toes.

-Plantar fasciitis pain is usually located in the middle of the heel (but it could be felt on the outside too) and is linked to a tight Achilles.
-When the Achilles tendon is really tight or injured, referred pain can be experienced not only in the plantar fascia tendon, but also in the calf muscle, and even the muscles running from the mid to lower back.
+Plantar fasciitis pain is usually located in the middle of the heel – it could be felt on the outside too – or along the arch.
+It's often linked to a tight Achilles.
+When the Achilles tendon is really stiff or injured, referred pain can be experienced not only in the plantar fascia tendon, but also in the calf muscle, and even the muscles running from the mid to lower back.
 Sufferers of plantar fasciitis often describe a feeling akin to stepping their heel onto a stone.
 Increased pain during the first steps in the morning is also characteristic of this condition.
 This pain eases after the fascia and surroundings muscles begin to stretch and relax.

 Wear shoes with cushioned heels and a support if it is needed.
-Proper running shoes will provide the best cushioning and are suitable not only for runners but for walkers or people who stand a lot for their job.
+Proper running shoes will provide the best cushioning and are suitable not only for runners but for walkers too.
 It is essential to be properly fitted for running shoes and to try them on before you buy them.
-Find out what foot type you are, how much support you need and what feels the most comfortable (cushioning, support, shape, width, size¦).
+Find out what foot type you are, how much support you need and what feels the most comfortable (cushioning, support, shape, width, size).
 Don't buy them on the internet unless you know exactly what you need, as you can get it completely wrong!
 We offer Natural Gait Analysis and a wide range of shoes for all foot types and different levels of cushioning.
 Avoid old or worn shoes that may not give good cushioning for your heel.
+Find out more in Best Running Shoes for Plantar Fasciitis »

-Massage can help to relieve pain and encourage tendons to relax.
-Massage with the Trigger Point Massage Ball is a proven technique to promote healing and reduce the pain.
+Regular massage can help to relieve pain and encourage tendons to relax.
+Trigger Point Massage Ball is a proven technique in promoting healing and reducing pain.
 Roll the ball back and forth under the arch of your foot with particular focus on the tender area under your heel.
 This can be performed for five minutes, a couple of times a day, or more frequently if tolerable.
-Some people may use a tennis ball, but as it is harder than the TP Massage Ball, it can be extra painful.
+Some people may use a tennis ball, but as it is harder than the TP Massage Ball it could aggravate the condition if your feet are feeling particularly tender.

 Taping the injured foot has become a popular option for the reduction of pain in the early stages, especially if you cannot take sufficient rest.
 When you have to walk or run, as it helps support the tendons.
 The taping techniques are not too difficult to apply.